 And it will serve no better purpose here than it does in society at large.

 Part of AVfM’s mission is to create an alternative environment to that.
 That mission is made all the more difficult by latent misandry.
 And so it must be addressed from time to time.

 My perspective on this is in keeping with my perspective on sociobiology.
 Feminism is an outgrowth of chivalry.
 It is dependent on male sexual competition to thrive.
 In short, misandry, feminism, the stinking lot of it, is a human problem rooted in men’s mindless competition for women.
 We don’t get out of that competition by simply rejecting women or Going Our Own Way.
 We get out of it by identifying and respectfully challenging the elements of that competition when they prove dysfunctional, as in going after MRA’s for blood any time we imagine they are not 100% on message.
-This conduct, when distilled down to its essence, is just a tell-tale artifact of pussy-centric masculinity.
+This conduct, when distilled down to its essence, is just a tell-tale artifact of flower-centric masculinity.

 Of course, I know there are many who feel that tearing down each other’s points is just a part of the vetting process, and I agree with that.
 But when it becomes attacking on a personal level, or an exercise in shame, it is immediately proven that it is not about the point but about the primacy.
 It is time for another red pill, and then another, till we wake up and realize that it is us, not the target, who is off message.

 If you have ever looked around at the explosive numbers of blogs and other efforts to promote men’s rights and wondered “Why the frack aren’t these guys pooling resources, organizing and flexing more collective muscle?” then in my opinion you have just been given the answer.

 Men have never done well at working together in ways intended to benefit men, as a monolithic group.
 We have always been too busy cooperating for the sake of others, stabbing each other in the back for the sake of flower, and helping women who work only for their own gain.